 5) The QROPS option

 Once resident in France, it may be possible to transfer certain UK pensions to a Qualifying Overseas Pension Scheme (QROPS).
-These can provide flexibility to take income in euros, more freedom to pass benefits to chosen heirs, and protection from further UK lifetime allowance charges.
+These can provide flexibility to take income in euros, more freedom to pass benefits to chosen heirs, and protection from any future adverse UK pension reforms.

-But pension rules frequently change so you need to keep up-to-date.
+UK pension rules frequently change so you need to keep up to date.
 In any case, always take regulated advice before making pension decisions to protect your benefits.

 6) Reviewing your savings and investments

-Once you’re retired and living in France, your circumstances and objectives completely change from when your working days in the UK.
-It’s likely that your risk tolerance is lower too.
+Once you’re retired and living in France, your circumstances and objectives completely change from your working days in UK.
+Your risk tolerance is likely to be lower too.

 This is the perfect time for a completely fresh review of your savings and investments.
-Ensure your overall portfolio is suitable for you today, is designed to meet your aims and current risk appetite, and that you have adequate diversification to reduce risk.
+Ensure your overall portfolio is suitable for you today, is designed to meet your aims and current risk appetite, and has adequate diversification to reduce risk.

-Consider what currency to hold your savings in – keeping assets in Sterling puts you at the mercy of conversion costs and negative exchange rate movements.
+Another important element is currency – keeping savings in Sterling puts you at the mercy of conversion costs and negative exchange rate movements.
 It may be sensible to have a mix, so look for investment structures that allow flexibility.

 7) Don’t forget estate planning